vargiuscuola/shdoc/README.md

 Converts comments to function to reference markdown documentation.
 This is a modified version of [reconquest/shdoc](https://github.com/reconquest/shdoc) with the following additions:
-* Added support for defining params, environment variables and constants
+* Added support for defining settings, global variables and constants
+* Added support for aliases to functions
-* Added default value for params and arguments
+* Added default value for settings and arguments
 * Optionally show internal functions documentation through the use of the `@show-internal` directive
 * Escape markdown characters in non descriptive elements (variable names and exit codes)
   This allows to correctly render the following example: